Benjamin Tallmadge: American Revolutionary War

 Tallmadge was a major in the 2nd Continental Light Dragoons and was initially commissioned on June 20, 1776.
 He was given the position of director of military intelligence by George Washington after Nathaniel Sackett was relieved of his duties because he did not gain any ground from the enemy.
-Tallmadge was in charge of bringing intelligence from British-controlled New York to the Continental army, and he did so by assembling a network of spies known as the Culper Spy Ring, with the help of Abraham Woodhull and Robert Townsend.
+Tallmadge was in charge of bringing intelligence from British-controlled New York to the Continental army, and he did so by assembling a network of spies known as the Culper Ring, with the help of Abraham Woodhull and Robert Townsend.

-The Culper Ring was involved in revealing the betrayal of Benedict Arnold.
-Benedict Arnold's British contact John André was caught and taken to North Castle, where commander Colonel Jameson ordered lieutenant Allen to take the incriminating documents found with André to their commander Benedict Arnold at West Point.
-Tallmadge suspected André to be a spy and Benedict Arnold to be his accomplice, and he tried to have Jameson reverse his orders.
-He was unsuccessful, but did convince Jameson to send a rider and take Andre to Salem, eight miles east of the Hudson River and to send the documents to George Washington.
-Allen still reported to Benedict Arnold with Jameson's note outlining the events.
+The Culper Ring was involved in revealing the betrayal of Major General Benedict Arnold.
+Arnold's British contact, Major John André, was caught and taken to North Castle, where the commander, Colonel John Jameson, ordered Lieutenant Solomon Allen to take the incriminating documents found with André to Arnold, who was still in command at West Point.
+Tallmadge suspected André of being a spy and Arnold of being his accomplice, and tried to have Jameson reverse his orders.
+He was unsuccessful, but did convince Jameson to send a rider and take André to Salem, eight miles east of the Hudson River, and to send the documents to Washington.
+Allen still reported to Arnold with Jameson's note outlining the events.
 Later, Jameson was chastised by Washington for warning Arnold and allowing his escape.
-André was placed in Tallmadge's custody awaiting execution.
+André was placed in Tallmadge's custody, awaiting execution.

-On November 21, 1780, Tallmadge and his dragoons rowed across Long Island Sound from Fairfield, Connecticut, to Cedar Beach in Mount Sinai, New York.
-The next day, they proceeded to the south shore where they captured and burned down Manor St. George.
+On November 21, 1780, Tallmadge and his dragoons rowed across Long Island Sound from Fairfield, Connecticut to Cedar Beach in Mount Sinai, New York.
+The next day, they proceeded to the south shore, where they captured and burned down Manor St. George.
 On their march back to Mt.
-Sinai, Tallmadge stopped in Coram, New York, and ordered the burning of 300 tons of hay which the British had been stockpiling for the winter.
-George Washington, on hearing the news, sent the following letter to Tallmadge:
+Sinai, Tallmadge stopped in Coram, New York and ordered the burning of 300 tons of hay which the British had been stockpiling for the winter.
+Washington, on hearing the news, sent the following letter to Tallmadge:

-I have received with much pleasure the report of your successful enterprise upon fort St. George, and was pleased with the destruction of the hay at Coram, which must be severely felt by the enemy at this time.
+I have received with much pleasure the report of your successful enterprise upon Fort St. George, and was pleased with the destruction of the hay at Coram, which must be severely felt by the enemy at this time.
 I beg you to accept my thanks for your spirited execution of this business.

 Tallmadge served at Washington's headquarters from March 1781 until the Continental Army was disbanded in November 1783.
 He was admitted as an original member of The Society of the Cincinnati in the state of Connecticut when it was established in July 1783 and brevetted to the rank of lieutenant colonel on September 30, 1783.
-He subsequently served as Assistant Treasuer (1785–1789), Treasurer (1789–1793), Vice President (1793–1796) and President (1796–1801) of the Society of the Cincinnati in the state of Connecticut and continues to be represented by a living descendant in the society today.
+He subsequently served as Assistant Treasurer (1785–1789), Treasurer (1789–1793), Vice President (1793–1796) and President (1796–1801) of the Society of the Cincinnati in the state of Connecticut and continues to be represented by a living descendant in the society today.